Court acquits candidate of defacing public property

 According to the prosecution, a marketing campaign poster sporting candidate Kausar Imam Siddiqui’s name and image attractive for votes had been discovered posted on an electrically powered pole, government assets, in the Jamia Nagar region.

 Acquitting the female of the rate, the courtroom said, “It is a well-settled law that the complainant must not be the investigating officer in a case on the way to rule out any unwell will or bias in opposition to the accused.”
-The courtroom also mentioned that there had been a lack of evidence to show that police officer were the gift on the spot at the time of the fee of the alleged offense.
+The courtroom also mentioned that there had been a lack of evidence to show that police officers were the gift on the spot at the time of the fee of the alleged offense.

 Read More Article :

-An FIR changed into registered under phase 3 of the DPDP Act, which provides that whoever deface public belongings using writing or marking with ink, chalk, paint or another material except for the cause of indicating the call and cope with of the proprietor of such property, may also face up to at least one-year jail or great which can also extend to Rs 50,000 or each.
+An FIR changed into registered under phase 3 of the DPDP Act, which provides that whoever defaces public belongings using writing or marking with ink, chalk, paint, or another material except for the cause of indicating the call and cope with of the proprietor of such property, may also face up to at least one-year jail or great which can also extend to Rs 50,000 or each.

 Private Property, Public Benefit